imaginedelements/heather-turano-coaching/src/pages/blog/2018-06-19-dating-after-divorce-4-things-you-should-know.md

 ---
 templateKey: blog-post
-title: 'Dating After Divorce: 4 things you should know'
+title: '4 Things To Know : Dating After Divorce'
 date: '2018-06-19T16:19:22-04:00'
 description: >-
-  So you are now single after years off the market.
+  So you are now single and ready to date after years off the market.
 There could be new ways of meeting people that never existed when you were last single.
 Maybe you even forget how to flirt or what to wear on a date.
 Here are 4 things you should know now that you are divorced and ready to find love again.
 tags:
   - divorced
 ---